Summer 2019 Martial Arts & Self-Defense

 Purchase “Gold Class Access” and go to any class

 If you purchase Gold Class Access you can attend any of our fee based classes.
 Those include any of the Martial Arts & Self-Defense, Mind/Body, and our Fitness Specialty Classes.
 Don’t forget you already have Green Class Access for free with your facility membership.
-Those include the basic Group X and Cycling classes.
+Those include the basic Group Fitness and Cycling classes.